njanke96/steam-gamescope-session/README.md

+# Fork Information

+This fork changes the following:

+- Enable HDR
+- Enable VRR
+- `gamescope-session` passes all arguments to the `gamescope` command
+- Multiple desktop files are included for common output names (`DP-1`, and `HDMI-1`) at 60/120hz

+The upstream README follows:

 # Steam using Gamescope guide (aka DIY SteamOS mode)

 A guide for setting up your favourite Linux distribution to launch Steam into SteamOS mode from the display manager (login screen) using Gamescope.